9TH GRADE CLUSTERS

 9th grade Clusters aim to ease the transition to high school and to promote connections between and among students and teachers.
 We currently have two Clusters that include over two-thirds of the ninth-grade class and those students’ teachers in History, English and Science.
 Clusters are designed to foster consistent communication among teachers, students, parents and counselors.
 The goal of the collaboration during weekly meetings is to help students meet the ninth-grade expectations in History, English and Science.
 We hope to expand this program in the future.

-Advisories are groups of approximately sixteen to eighteen students that meet several times a week to get to know one another and a teacher in a non-academic setting.
+Advisories are groups of approximately sixteen to eighteen students that meet weekly to get to know one another and a teacher in a non-academic setting.
 These groups, which stay together for all four years of high school, provide support for one another through the transitions that are part of high school, work on improving the school climate through community service projects, do activities that foster respect for human differences, and last, but not least, have fun together by playing games and relaxing.

 DEPARTMENT HELP CENTERS